Education

 Tunisia has remained attractive to conquerors and visitors for centuries due to its coastline – right beside the Mediterranean Sea.
 The North African country is positioned in-between Libya and Algeria; and it has direct access to the Sahara desert.
 The Atlas mountains are partly found in Tunisia, passing through Morocco and Algeria as well.

 Tunisia has a long history of being subdued by Greeks, Romans, Vandals, Byzantines, Arabs, Ottomans, and the French.
-Despite the Arabs converting the Berber population of the 7th Century to Islam, Its population has been intermixed with Jews and Christians for a long time.
+The Arabs converted most of the Berber population of the 7th Century to Islam.
+Nevertheless, its population has been intermixed with Jews and Christians for a long time.

 Tunisians are known to be as warm and hospitable as their Mediterranean weather and beautiful beaches.
-Also, the notable cities of Tunisia are dotted with an interesting mix of architecture that bear clear evidence of each of its conquerors.
-Arab mosques stand side by side with modern buildings in the city of Tunis.
+Also, the notable cities of Tunisia are dotted with an interesting mix of architecture that show clear evidence of each of its conquerors.
+Arab mosques stand side by side with modern buildings in the city of Tunis (the capital).
 Some of the interesting heritage sites include:

 Tunisia also proudly celebrates music and theater cultural festivals regularly.
 These include: